 Make the trail longer by adding the Circle Meadow loop.
 The moderate trail starts to the left just after the Senate, circles around the meadow, passes the abandoned historic Cattle Cabin and rejoins the Congress Trail at the intersection with the Alta Trail.

 Backtrack down the Congress Trail to visit The House group of tall trees.
-The total length of these three trails combined is 4.2 miles and take 2-3 hours depending on how often you stop to admire the trees.
+The total length of these three trails combined is 4.2 miles and takes 2-3 hours depending on how often you stop to admire the trees.

 You can lengthen them even more by adding the Huckleberry Meadow Trail or part of the Alta Trail.